X16Community/x16-smc/README.md

 A packet consists of 8 bytes to be written to flash and 1 checksum byte.

 The checksum is the two's complement of the least significant byte of the sum of the previous bytes in the packet.
-The least signifant byte of the sum of all 9 bytes in a packet will consequently always be 0.
+The least significant byte of the sum of all 9 bytes in a packet will consequently always be 0.

 ## Command 0x81 = Commit (master read)